jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 ![Mobula7 HD bottom up shot](mobula7-hd-review-and-setup-8.jpg)

-... over all looking pretty slick!
+... overall looking pretty slick!

 ![Mobula7 HD front left shot](mobula7-hd-review-and-setup-9.jpg)

 ### 🔬 <span id="components" class="offset-top-nav">Components overview</span>

 The Mobula7 HD comes with a [Crazybee F4 PRO V2.0 Flight Controller][11] that takes in anywhere between 1S and 3S batteries.
-You can choose whether you want the flight controller (FC) to have a built in FrSky or Flysky receiver or no receiver at all.
+You can choose whether you want the flight controller (FC) to have a built-in FrSky or Flysky receiver or no receiver at all.
 The board has 5A 4 in 1 ESCs.

 The VTX is 5.8G 40CH with a power range of 25-200mW that can be adjusted.

 The motors are [EX1102 10000KV][12], but depending on when you get the quad, you might get the 9000KV version, because as it's stated on the Mobula7 HD listing in Banggood:

-_"In order to reduce risk from the Mobula7 HD (10000kv motor version )esc burnt , we suggest to limit the throttle scales to 75% .
+_"In order to reduce risk from the Mobula7 HD (10000kv motor version )esc burnt, we suggest to limit the throttle scales to 75 %.
-Performance is almost the same like new 9000KV version."_
+Performance is almost the same as new 9000KV version."_

 If you only fly on 2S and not planning to fly on 3S, you probably can get away without any throttle scaling.

 The main star of the show here is the camera.
 That's the [Caddx Turtle V2][3].
-Check the link for the full details and specs, but it's worth mentioning that the FPV feed is clear and the HD recording is decent too. **Just having a 1080p 60fps recording off of a micro drone like that still blows my mind and is definitely super awesome!**
+Check the link for the full details and specs, but it's worth mentioning that the FPV feed is clear and the HD recording is decent too. **Just having a 1080p 60fps recording off of a microdrone like that still blows my mind and is definitely super awesome!**

 Here's how the default OSD looks like: